vieuxcolon/Dapp-voting-blockchain/README.md

 ## 11. Limitations

-* Admin has visibility into who voted
+* The Admin and other blockchain users have visibility into which public key voted for which candidate, but they cannot directly infer the real-world identity of the voter.
 * Votes are not anonymous
 * Single election per deployment
 * Frontend UI is minimal